-- Climate change is real, is caused by human actions, and has impacts we're already feeling. - We need smart policy to reduce greenhouse gas emissions by the right amount and at the lowest possible cost. - For example, cap and trade and emissions taxes! - We also need policies to help with adaptation and support those bearing the greatest damages.
+- Climate change is real, is caused by human actions, and has impacts we're already feeling. - This problem won't solve itself; we need policy intervention, and fast. - Smart policy can reduce greenhouse gas emissions by the right amount and at the lowest possible cost. - For example, cap and trade and emissions taxes! - We also need policies to help with adaptation and support those bearing the greatest damages.